History and Origin of Mezcal

 Conclusion

-The story of Mezcal is not just a tale of a beverage, but a spirited chronicle of Mexico itself.
+The story of Mezcal is not just a tale of a drink but a tale in Mexican history.

-Although the rise in popularity of Mezcal may jeopardize its authenticity and history, Mexico is ensuring that its traditions are preserved and that only certain regions can be authorized as producers of this special beverage linked to Mexico’s history.
+Although the rise in popularity of Mezcal may put in danger its traditions and its authenticity and ancestral production process, Mexico is ensuring that everything is preserved through laws and that only certain regions can be authorized as producers.